VasinkaD/Polarization-Deep-Sense/README.md

 A Jupyter notebook reproducing the graph shown in Fig. 4 - comparison of the polarization state time evolution with and without a diatom moving in front of the all-fiber sensor. <br>
 Stored in the main directory. <br>
 Requires the following files:
-- Measured count distributions for each pixel of the polarization scan stored at "Data_sets/Scan_Dense_connective_tissue/Dense_connective_tissue_data.npz"
+- Measured count distributions for each pixel of the diatom sensing stored at "Data_sets/Scan_Diatom/Diatom_data.npz"
-- A deep learning model stored at "Trained_models/Scan_Dense_connective_tissue_model.h5"
+- A deep learning model stored at "Trained_models/Scan_Diatom_model.h5"

 ### Supporting_func_file.py
 A Python file containing the definitions of functions, which are called by the files listed above. <br>